1. Display or distribute copies of The New Yorker cover entitled, What So Proudly We Hailed. Do not reveal the title to students.

 5. What does this cover tell you about the concerns of Americans of Middle Eastern and South Asian descent immediately after 9/11?
 What makes you say that?

-6. Do you think this cover could appear on The New Yorker in 2017?
+6. Do you think this cover could appear on The New Yorker today?
 Why or why not?

 7. Reveal the title of the cover, What So Proudly We Hailed, by Carter Goodrich.
 Why do you think he chose that title?
 Divide students in small groups and pose the question: